 Can these funds be used to acquire right-of-way or to adjust utilities?
 State Law (27-72-417) requires the cities to pay for right-of-way or adjusting utilities.

 Is the City required to design the project?
-The City is not required to but may design the project.
-If the your project is approved by the Street Committee, State Aid Division can design the project at no cost to the City or the City may elect to hire a consultant to design it in AHTD’s format.
+No, the State Aid Division can design the project at no cost to the City or the City may elect to hire a consultant to design it in ARDOT’s format.
 However if the City hires a consultant, the City must pay 100% of the consultant’s costs.
+For design projects only, please note that the total amount of ARDOT’s engineering charges (the sum of the design and construction engineering) is capped at a maximum of $160,000 and the City would be responsible for the costs above this cap.

 Arkansas State Aid City Street Program | P.O.
 Box 38 | North Little Rock, Arkansas 72115 | 501.569.2346 | Contact Us